CH1NRU5T/flutter-cheat-sheet/readme.md

 );
 ```

-### To make the icon come right side, wrap the widget in `Directionality` widget and set textDirection:
+### To make the icon come right side, wrap the widget in `Directionality` widget and set textDirection

 ```dart
 Directionality(
       textDirection: TextDirection.rtl, // this makes the icon go to right